04th February 2020

 Facebook requires you to include a URL in the website URL box, but it’s also a good idea to include the URL in your Facebook ad copy.
 By doing this, you give potential customers two places to click your CTA.

 Including the URL with some perfectly-worded copy can help make your ad appear more organic and less like a paid promotion.

 Including a second URL makes your CTA as clear as possible and creates more opportunity for customers to take you up on your special offer.

-In the example below, user’s can click the link in the text, or click the Learn More button below.
+In this example, user’s can click the link in the text, or click the Learn More button below.
 That’s two chances to click on the CTA!

 Numbers Never Lie